 Soon the Bondurants are operating a major moonshine distillery hidden in the backwoods where Rakes and his men can’t find it, and all seems to be going just fine.
 But there will be a reckoning between the Bondurants and Rakes and Jack ends up blamed for problems that arise.

 There are three good performances in this film.

-Hardy is just perfect as Forrest Bondurant, a man with no fear of anyone else on the planet, and who expects everyone else to fear him.
+Hardy is practically perfect as Forrest Bondurant, a man with no fear of anyone else on the planet, and who expects everyone else to fear him.
 Quiet, soft-spoken but with a serious reserve of inner strength.
 Pearce is over the top as Rakes, but that’s how he was directed, how the role was written, and he does it well.
-And the beautiful Jessica Chastain is good as usual as the woman who wants to be the lady behind the man in power, and will bide her time until opportunity presents itself.
+And the beautiful Jessica Chastain is great as the woman who wants to be the lady behind the man in power, and will bide her time until opportunity presents itself.

 But Shia LaBeouf is woefully miscast here and it shows in how he handles the part he plays.
 The story is alright, the action more than adequate, but you can predict much of what is going to happen and who it will happen to – even if you didn’t read the novel.
 With a better actor playing Jack, this could have been a real winner.Error: No API key provided.